firebird631/siis/doc/cli.md

 #### Markets view ####

-This display the status and details of the markets, accessible throught the Shift+M shortcut.
+This display the status and details of the markets, accessible through the Shift+M shortcut.

 ![Markets view](/doc/img/marketsview1.png)